zavolanlab/mirflowz/docs/api/validation_fasta.py.md

 filtering, and validating sequence records based on user-defined criteria.

 Sequence IDs are trimmed at the first occurrence of any specified characters in `--trim` to standardize naming conventions.
-If not character string is provided, the first white space is used.
+If no character string is provided, the first white space is used.

 To filter the FASTA file by sequence IDs, a text file, with one (trimmed) ID